 5. Turn all electrical appliances off when not in use

-There are some great government subsidies on solar panels, for example, that could help reduce your carbon footprint, as well as your bills.
+There are also some great government subsidies on solar panels, for example, that could help reduce your carbon footprint, as well as your bills.

 7. Fill your kettle up to the level you need